 I prefer to crochet into the back bumps when I plan to add an edging all the way around the entire piece — for example, I start in this way when I am crocheting blankets, placemats, potholders, dishcloths and pillows.
 Crocheting into the back bumps leaves two loops free for crocheting into later when you are ready to add your edging.

 It’s also preferable to crochet into the back bumps of your chains in cases where you don’t plan to add any further finishing.
 The completed piece will look more elegant and finished than it would if you were to crochet into the top loops of your chains.
-For example, this is the option I prefer when crocheting a scrubbie like the one pictured above.

 I usually prefer to crochet into the top loop in cases when I am going to have a visible seam and I want to avoid drawing attention to it.
 For example, I make bunches of Tunisian crochet headbands where I whipstitch the top and the bottom of each piece together to form a tube.
 When I need to stitch the seam, there’s only one visible loop left for stitching into, which reduces bulk in that area and makes the seam a little sleeker.
 You might wish to choose to crochet into the top loop if you’re crocheting a headband, hat, cowl, infinity scarf or any project where the top of the work will be stitched to the bottom to form a tube.